 If you wait until the afternoon to hit the Lower Lot, you will have the longest wait times of the day, whereas Harry Potter lines can stay consistent or even get shorter.
 Even if the Lower Lot is open right away and you head straight there and find that Harry Potter and the Forbidden Journey has a 45-minute wait when you come back, you'll have saved time.
 The time savings you acquired not waiting for the three rides in the Lower Lot compared to the afternoon wait times for those three rides still puts you ahead.

 When should you visit the Wizarding World?
 Any time is good — we often find ourselves coming and going throughout the day since it is so centrally located.
-We like to come back to it late morning and then again later in the day to do our shopping, exploring and having fun with Wizarding World wands once the ride wait times are long throughout the rest of the park.
+We like to hit it before the park officially opens, then leave and come back for an early lunch and then again later in the day to do our shopping, exploring and having fun with Wizarding World wands once the ride wait times are long throughout the rest of the park.
 The Flight of the Hippogriff has short afternoon times.
 Forbidden Journey does have a Single Riders line, but it does not walk through the castle.
 You definitely want to walk through the line that takes you through the castle (the regular queue or with Universal Express) at least once if you are a fan of the movies or books!

 Diehard Harry Potter fans will want to experience every inch of Hogsmeade (including the restrooms), so if you have some wizard wannabes in your family, budget about three hours of your day in Hogsmeade to really see and do it all.
 Be sure to hop over to our Superfan's Guide to the Wizarding World of Harry Potter Hollywood for the must-see details.
 If ride lines are over an hour, budget more time accordingly.
 You do not want to waste short morning wait times doing your exploring though.
 Hop back in the afternoon when the parks has longer lines so you can take time to enjoy the Wizarding World.